chalmerlowe/intro_to_sprinting/class_materials/lesson_01_intro_to_the_workshop.md

   * Secure a location with a projector, tables, chairs, whiteboard, etc.
   * Advertise the session and process registrations, waitlist, etc.
   * Plan for food and beverages (the workshop is ~four hours in length)
+  * Set up an online collaboration where participants can share resources, ideas, etc. Etherpad
   * Acquire supplies: post-it notes, pencils, markers, etc

 ## Day-of Preparation